 Who Needs to Register for a South Carolina Assumed Name?

-Sole proprietorships and general partnerships are the most common business structures to register for a South Carolina DBA.
-By default, the name of a sole proprietorship and general partnership is the owner(s) legal name, but if the small business owner wants to operate under a specific name, it can be registered with the County Clerk’s Office.
+Sole proprietorships and general partnerships are the most common business structures for registering for a South Carolina DBA.
+By default, the name of a sole proprietorship and general partnership is the owner(s) legal name.
+If the small business owner wants to operate under a specific name, it can be registered with the County Clerk’s Office.

 For example, if Mary Reese starts a flower shop operating under the name Mary Reese, she doesn’t need to register for an Assumed Name in South Carolina.
-If Mary decides to name her business Mary’s Flowers, then she will need to register.
+However, if Mary decides to name her business Mary’s Flowers, she will need to register.

 Even though name registration is optional in South Carolina for a sole proprietor or partnership, it’s commonly needed before setting up a vendor account or business bank account to provide proof of business ownership.